More Than a Nursing Home

 - provide a current medical history and results of a recent medical exam

 We have been providing ventilator and respiratory care for over 25 years.
-Our objective for residents in Ventilator Dependent Care is to gradually wean them from mechanical ventilation to independent breathing.
+Our objective for residents in Ventilator Dependent Care is to wean them gradually from mechanical ventilation to independent breathing.
 Working closely with Isabella’s rehabilitation services, residents are encouraged to do exercises that may help them use oxygen more efficiently.
-Our weaning rate is over 50%.

 Highlights of our 24/7 Ventilator Dependent Care include: